memgraph/docs/docs/getting-started.md

 guides](/how-to-guides/overview.md).
 Even more tutorials dealing with specific issues are available on our [Blog](https://memgraph.com/category/tutorials).

+#### Email courses

+We have created two free email courses for you.
+The first one covers [Cypher query language](https://memgraph.com/learn-cypher-query-language).
+By the end of the ten days, you'll have learned everything you need to start with Cypher and graph database.
+The second one is a [Graph modeling course](https://memgraph.com/learn-graph-modeling).
+After ten days of this course, you will know how to model graphs.

 #### Video courses

 For those of you who are more visual and auditory learners, you can find the